 CISCE- This can be a board of choice for students aiming at pursuing careers in the fields of Humanities and Management, as the CISCE syllabus is more oriented toward these streams and helps in the development of excellent language skills.
 Students looking for overall grooming and development should also prefer this board over CBSE.

 IB- This board aids in the development of analytical, logical reasoning, language skills which can offer a slight advantage to students for exams such as the SAT and the GRE.
-Moreover, it is also advantageous in profile building, as there is strong emphasis on extra-curricular activities and social action, thus giving an edge to students for foreign universities.
+Moreover, it is also advantageous in profile building, as there is a strong emphasis on extra-curricular activities and social action, thus giving an edge to students for foreign universities.
 One can also go for this board if one seeks global skill-development, flexibility and an innovative approach to education.

 Cambridge Advanced– This board holds wide international recognition, and those graduating with this diploma hold a good footing when applying to international universities.
 Thus, students aiming to go abroad for education can consider this board.
 It is also widely accepted across Indian universities, and aligns with the local dates for entrances and admissions, thus those wanting to study an international curriculum with wide acceptability can opt for it.

 Here it is, the broad differences between the 4 leading curriculums in India: CBSE vs ICSE vs IB vs IGCSE.
 We hope that you now have sufficient information to make an effective and informed decision for your child’s education.
-If you still have any doubts about these boards, or are unsure about which one to choose, drop your query to firstname.lastname@example.org.
-You can try our free orientation test to gain clarity.
+If you still have any doubts about these boards, or are unsure about which one to choose, drop your query to email@example.com.

 Have anything to add to this post?
 Share with us in the comments!